 - Be at least 18 years of age. - Pass the ATI TEAS Admission Assessment with a combined score of 58%.
-There is a fee to test, paid directly to ATI.
 A second attempt is allowed seven days following the first attempt.
 A third attempt is allowed 30 days following the second attempt.
 After failing the third attempt, the waiting period is six months.
-At this point in time, a candidate may start the above process over again. - Have a current LPN license for the State of Idaho that is in good standing or a multistate compact LPN license that includes the State of Idaho that is in good standing. - Complete and pass a background check, which includes an FBI fingerprint screen and a drug screening completed no more than 90 days prior to enrollment (at the applicant's expense). - Submit proof of a current American Heart Association CPR card (Healthcare Provider).
-Cards obtained through a hybrid of online and hands-on delivery may be acceptable. - Submit proof of the following immunizations must be provided by students: - Hepatitis B - o Proof of 3 doses of vaccine or titer showing positive immunity. - Measles, Mumps, and Rubella (MMR) - o Proof of 2 doses or titer showing positive immunity. - Varicella - o Proof of 2 doses, positive titer, or healthcare provider documentation of disease history - Tetanus/Diphtheria/Pertussis (Tdap) - o Proof of 1 dose within the previous ten years. - Tuberculosis (TB)\\ - Negative 2-step Purified Protein Derivative (PPD) skin test (process below) - Initial PPD placement. - Read in 48-72 hours. - If the initial test is negative, repeat the PPD skin test in 7-21 days. - If one skin test is positive, a follow-up chest x-ray is required to look for active disease.
-Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis is required. - Or lab results showing interferon globulin results. - Influenza\\ - o Proof of annual flu vaccination.
+At this point in time, a candidate may start the above process over again. - Have a current LPN license for the State of Idaho that is in good standing or a multistate compact LPN license that includes the State of Idaho that is in good standing. - Complete and pass a background check, which includes an FBI fingerprint screen and a drug screening completed no more than 90 days prior to enrollment (at the applicant's expense). - Hold a current American Heart Association Basic Life Support (BLS) for the Healthcare Provider card. - Submit proof of the following immunizations must be provided by students: - Hepatitis B Proof of 3 doses of vaccine or titer showing positive immunity - Measles, mumps, and rubella (MMR) Proof of 2 doses or titer showing positive immunity - Varicella Proof of 2 doses, positive titer, or healthcare provider documentation of disease history - Tetanus, diphtheria, and pertussis (Tdap) Proof of 1 dose within the previous ten years - Tuberculosis (TB) Negative 2-step Purified Protein Derivative (PPD) skin test (process below) - o Initial PPD placement - o Read in 48-72 hours - o If the initial test is negative, repeat the PPD skin test in 7 21 days. - o If one skin test is positive, a follow-up chest x-ray is required to look for active disease.

-\\ Must be completed in the current calendar year, and annual follow-up is required while in the program.
+Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis is required - o or lab results showing interferon globulin results is required - Influenza Proof of annual flu vaccination completed in the current calendar year, and annual follow up is required while in the program.